Digital Switchover (Disclosure of Information) Act 2007: Disclosure

 Further specification of the information that can be disclosed is given by Statutory Instrument.

 It is a crime to disclose information received under the Act, other than in summary form.
 An offender can be sentenced on summary conviction to up to six months' imprisonment and a fine of up to £5,000.
 If convicted on indictment in the Crown Court and offender can be sentenced to up to two years' imprisonment and an unlimited fine.

 If the offence is committed by a body corporate and with the consent or connivance of an officer, director or manager, that person is also guilty of an offence.

 Territorial extent

-The Act purports to extend by an Order in Council to the Isle of Man.
-The Isle of Man is a Crown dependency and the power of the Parliament of the United Kingdom to legislate for the dependency is a confused and controversial matter.
+The Act is extended by an Order in Council to the Isle of Man.